 If the crimes alleged are federal charges, a person is usually given a “personal recognizance” bond — meaning that the accused is free on bond without posting any bail or bail bond.
 Otherwise, the federal magistrate will deny bond because of a flight risk or danger to the community.
 If the crime charged has a potential sentence of 10 years or more or involves a crime of violence (or use of gun), then bail will likely be denied unless there are unusual circumstances.
 This is commonly called a rebuttable presumption of flight or danger.

 If the federal government seeks detention (meaning no bail), then you are entitled to a hearing within five days of arrest.
 If the circumstances cannot be properly investigated within five days, then the client can request to “reserve” the bail issue for a later date if the judge will approve that request.

 If granted bail, there likely will be conditions or limitations.
 Generally this may involve limitation on travel to a certain location or region, not possessing or using illegal drugs, not possessing or using a gun, not contacting witnesses or victims, drug testing, maintaining contact with a probation or bail officer, and making all court appearances.
 All appearances must be on time.
 We have an Oklahoma defense lawyer standing by to help.

 When you hire the Wyatt Law Office, we expect our clients to appear in court dressed appropriately and on time.
 That means that for men, you need to wear a tie and coat if you have them.
 If not, we need to discuss whether it is necessary to obtain them.
 For women, you need “business casual.”
 In any event, be neat and clean, pressed and polished.
 For all persons appearing in court, wear what would be appropriate for church or a special school event.

-Call the Wyatt Law Office at 405.234.5500 to for questions on Oklahoma Arrest and Bail issues.
+Call the Wyatt Law Office at 405.234.5500 for answers from an Oklahoma defense lawyer about your case.